 Pertinent Non-Discrimination Authorities:

 Title VI of the Civil Rights Act of 1964 (42 U.S.C. § 2000d et seq., 78 Stat.
-252), (prohibits discrimination on the basis of race, color, national origin); and 49 C.F.R.
-Part 21.
+252), (prohibits discrimination on the basis of race, color, national origin); and 49 CFR Part 21, including any amendments thereto.

 The Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, (42 U.S.C. § 4601), (prohibits unfair treatment of persons displaced or whose property has been acquired because of Federal or Federal-aid programs and projects);